i05nagai/memorandum/language/english_speaking.md

     * take child
         * they adopted Raphel last September
     * start
+        * to accept or start to use sth new
         * the new law means companies will adopt energy-saving measures
         * if an organization adopts a rule, it votes to accept it
             * the motion to increase fee was adopted